marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-10 - Arrays 2D/Problem0001 - Print All Elements in a 2D List/problem.md

 Print All Elements in a 2D List

 ## Description
-You are given a 2D list (matrix).
+You are given a 2D list.
 Write a program to print all the elements in the matrix, one by one.

 ## Input Description
 The variable "matrix" is already initialized with a 2D list of integers.